m2web/word-to-web/readme.md

-# From Word to the Web in 5 Minutes or Less
+# Word to Web with Hugo in 5 Minutes

 ![Readme Banner](/readme_images/WordToWebReadmeBanner.png)